-It's not just the exaggerated altitude (between 3000m and 6300m above sea level) that leaves visitors to this national park breathless.
-Lauca is home to some breathtaking altiplano scenery, snow-sprinkled volcanoes, sparkling lakes and isolated hot springs.
+It's not just the exaggerated altitude (3000m to 6300m above sea level) that leaves visitors to this national park breathless.
+Situated 160km northeast of Arica (near the Bolivian border), Parque Nacional Lauca, comprising 1380 sq km of altiplano, is a Unesco Biosphere Reserve home to breathtaking scenery, snow-sprinkled volcanoes, sparkling lakes and isolated hot springs.
 It also shelters pretty highland villages and a huge variety of wildlife.
-The nimble-footed vicuña and the rabbitlike viscacha are the star attractions, but you're also likely to see other South American camelids and a variety of bird species (there are more than 150 species in the park, including the occasional condor and fast-footed rhea).
+The nimble-footed vicuña and rabbit-like viscacha are the star attractions, but you're also likely to see other South American camelids and a variety of bird species (there are more than 150 species in the park, including the occasional condor and fast-footed rhea).

 Lauca's most spectacular feature is glistening Lago Chungará, one of the world's highest lakes, abundant with birdlife.
 Looming over it is the impossibly perfect cone of Volcán Parinacota, a dormant volcano with a twin brother, Volcán Pomerape, just across the border.